RudolfReiter/vehicle_gym/README.md

 # Vehicle Gym
-This environment collects functions, that are often needed when vehicles simulations are used.
-It contains basic solvers, vehicle models and Frenet transformation tools.
+This environment collects functions that are often needed when vehicle simulations are used.
+It contains basic solvers, vehicle models, and Frenet transformation tools.

 ## Authors